thisisjonchen/mlnotes/README.md

 2. Fit parameters $\mu_1, ... \mu_n, \sigma_1^2, ... \sigma_n^2$ (use equations from gaussian distribution)
 3. Given new example $x$, compute $p(x)$
 4. Flag anomaly if $p(x) < \epsilon$

+**The Importance of Real-Number Evaluation**
+- When developing a learning algorithm (choosing features, etc.), making decisions is much easier if we have a way of evaluating our learning algorithm (also called real-number evaluation)
+- Assume we have some labeled data of anomalous and non-anomalous examples (y=1/0)
+- We will be using the supervised learning idea of labeled data with CV and test sets to evaluate our algorithm (only a small portion of anomalies)
+  - The training set will have only normal (non-anomalous) examples and will remain unlabeled
+  - The CV and test sets will include a few anomalous examples but mostly normal examples
+- Use CV set to choose parameter $\epsilon$

+### Anomaly Detection vs. Supervised Learning
+Above, we discussed using *some* labeled data in the evaluation of our anomaly detection algorithm.
+Why not just go for supervised learning?

+When to use Anomaly Detection:
+- Very small number of positive examples ( $y=1$ ) (0-20 is common)
+- Large number of negative ( $y=0$ ) examples
+- Many different "types of anomalies; it is hard for any algorithm to learn from positive examples what the anomalies look like
+- Future anomalies may look nothing like any of the previous anomalous examples (unpredictable in the future)
+- Ex: fraud detection, manufacturing (find new previously unseen defects), monitoring machines in data center

+When to use Supervised Learning:
+- Large number of positive and negative examples
+- Enough positive examples for the algorithm to get a sense of what positive examples are like
+- Future positive examples likely to be similar to ones in the training set (predictable in the future)
+- Ex: Email spam classification, manufacturing (find previously seen defects), weather prediction, disease classification